nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 Please see [System topologies](integration_system_topologies.html) for more details on the allocation of ASIDs and Party Keys.

+{% include important.html content="**Distinguishing provider and consumer SDS records**<br/>
+Providers have GP Connect [interaction IDs](integration_interaction_ids.html) on their MHS record; consumers do not.
+This distinction enables the SDS queries to look up a GP Connect provider endpoint below to return the correct record, where a provider organisation has seperate consumer systems in addition to their main provider system." %}

 ## Querying SDS ##

 GP Connect consumer systems are expected to resolve the [FHIR service root URL](development_general_api_guidance.html#service-root-url) and ASID for a given GP provider organisation using [Spine Directory Service (SDS)](http://digital.nhs.uk/spine) LDAP directory lookups.